Report Offers Insights on Influencer Impact on Gen Z and Millennial Purchasing Behavior

 We empower Fortune 500 companies to See Tomorrow® through trend forecasting, research, brand strategy, and consulting services that drive innovation and build deeper engagement with youth.
 Cassandra is an insights and cultural strategy group within ENGINE, a global, full-service media and marketing and services company.
 As the leading experts on young consumers and the cultural forces shaping their lives for nearly 20 years, Cassandra is the foremost authority on Millennials and Generation Z. Membership includes a 12-month engagement with our insights platform where you will have access to the leading syndicated study of the behaviors, mindsets, and preferences of young consumers as well as cross-industry examples and implications to inspire your brand.
 To learn more about the Cassandra Report® and the benefits of becoming a Cassandra client, please contact us. https://cassandra.co

 ENGINE is a global, full-service media and marketing services company that unites culture and commerce to move brands forward faster.
-We are: Driven by data.
-Fueled by imagination.
-Powered by technology.
-Founded in 2005, ENGINE has global headquarters in New York and 16 offices across North America, the UK, Europe and Asia-Pacific.
+We are driven by data, fueled by imagination, and powered by technology.
+Founded in 2005, ENGINE has global headquarters in New York and offices around the world.
 ENGINE empowers clients to outperform in the present and win in the future with its vast range of marketing solutions including insights, creative, media, data and technology.
-Find out more at enginegroup.com and follow @engineworldwide.